ava-labs/avalanche-wallet/README.md

  ## Changing the Network

- By default the wallet will connect to the AVA test network.
-You can change to another network by clicking the blue button labeled `TestNet`  on the navigation bar and selecting another network, or add a custom network.
+ By default the wallet will connect to the Avalanche test network.
+You can change to another network by clicking the button labeled `TestNet`  on the navigation bar and selecting another network, or add a custom network.

 ## Explorer API

-The wallet uses the AVA Explorer API to display wallet transaction history.
+The wallet uses the Avalanche Explorer API to display wallet transaction history.

 WARNING: This history might be out of order and incomplete.

 ## Browser Support

-We suggest using Google Chrome to view the AVAX Wallet website.
+We suggest using Google Chrome to view the Avalanche Wallet website.

 ### Firefox and https

 Firefox does not allow https requests to localhost.
-But the AVAX Wallet uses https by default, so we will need to change this to http.
+But the Avalanche Wallet uses https by default, so we will need to change this to http.
 Make this switch by editing the `vue.config.js` file in the root directory and change

 ```
 devServer: {